hexagoncircle/ryan-mulligan-dev/src/blog/css-custom-prop-fallbacks.md

 }
 ```

-The `--gap` and `--min` values can be overridden by declaring new values for those properties, whether it's through inline styles or a custom CSS ruleset:
+The `--gap` and `--min` custom property values can be customized by declaring new values for those properties, whether it's through inline styles or a custom CSS ruleset:

 ```html
 <!-- inline style -->